bmdevx/infinium/README.md

 ### Config Example
 ```
 {
     port: 3000,                  // Server Port
     wsEnabled: true,             // WebSockets Enabled
     apiEnabled: true,            // REST API Enabled
     forwardInterval: 900000,     // How often to forward data request to Carrier (in millis)
     weatherRefreshRate: 300000,  // How often for weather module to update
-    keepOtherHistory: false,    // Keep Timestamped config and data files
+    keepHistory: false,          // Keep Timestamped config and data files
+    historyExclusions: 'system', // List of files not kept in the history folder. (comma delimited)
     debugMode: false,            // Enable Debugging in the logs

     // Optional.
 If not in config Infinium defaults to getting weather data from Carrier
     wunderground {